brhinton/signal-analysis/boards/rock5bp/uart-tx/README.md

 These captures show the raw output of the SoC, not the USB-serial adapter.

-## Images
+## Images and Details

+All measurements below are taken at **1.5 Mbps** UART TX on the Rock5B+, probed at the breakout pad directly connected to the RK3588 UART-TX pin.

 ### `uart-tx-edge-20ns-rock5bp.png`
-Fine-scale view of the falling edge.
-Shows edge shape, preshoot, and damping.
+Fine-scale view of a single **falling edge** at 20 ns/div.

+- Timebase: **20 ns/div**
+- Fall time: **≈ 11.2 ns**
+- Vmax: **≈ 3.52 V**
+- Vmin: **≈ 0.19 V**
+- Preshoot: **≈ 1.1%**
+- Ringing: very small, damped within ~20–30 ns

+This capture is useful for inspecting the detailed edge shape, preshoot, and how quickly the driver settles to a stable low level.

+---

 ### `uart-tx-edge-50ns-rock5bp.png`
-Medium zoom.
-Useful for observing ringing and general edge quality.
+Medium-zoom view of the **falling edge** at 50 ns/div.

+- Timebase: **50 ns/div**
+- Fall time: **≈ 12.0 ns**
+- Vmax: **≈ 3.52 V**
+- Vmin: **≈ 0.18 V**
+- Preshoot: **≈ 1.1%**
+- Ringing: clearly visible but well-controlled and fully damped before the next bit period

+This screenshot makes it easier to see overall edge quality, including how much energy is in the post-transition ringing and how quickly it dies out relative to the 1.5 Mbps bit period.

+---

 ### `uart-tx-edge-1us-rock5bp.png`
-Wider view showing multiple UART bits for context.
+Wider view at 1 µs/div showing multiple UART bits.

-## Notes

-- Typical fall time observed: ~11–12 ns
-- Overshoot and preshoot are low and within expected limits
-- Measurements represent the actual RK3588 pad output, not cable or dongle distortion
+- Timebase: **1.0 µs/div**
+- Rise time: **≈ 11.5 ns**
+- Fall time: **≈ 11.5 ns**
+- Vmax: **≈ 3.54 V**
+- Vmin: **≈ 0.16 V**
+- Preshoot: **≈ 1.2%**

+At this scale, the line looks like clean, well-formed digital levels with sharp transitions and ample timing margin for 1.5 Mbps operation.
+This view is useful for visually confirming bit width, duty cycle, and general signal cleanliness over several bit intervals.

 ---

-## Rising-Edge Measurement

 ### `uart-tx-rise-2ns-rock5bp.png`
-High-resolution 2 ns/div capture of the TX rising edge.
-This measurement uses the same probe configuration as the falling-edge captures and reflects the true behavior of the RK3588 UART driver at the board-level pad.

-**Rising-Edge Characteristics**
+High-resolution **rising-edge** capture at 2 ns/div.

+- Timebase: **2 ns/div**
-- Typical rise time: **~10.2 ns**
+- Rise time: **≈ 10.2 ns**
-- Voltage transition observed: **~2.68 V → 3.46 V**
+- Voltage transition observed: **≈ 2.68 V → 3.46 V** (mid-bit rising transition)
 - Overshoot: **0.0%**
 - Preshoot: **0.0%**
-- Ringing: **minimal / well-damped within ~20–30 ns**
+- Ringing: minimal, well-damped within ~20–30 ns
-- Edge shape is smooth and monotonic with no discontinuities
+- Edge shape: smooth and monotonic with no discontinuities

-The rising-edge capture confirms that the RK3588 UART TX output is well-controlled and exhibits minimal distortion.
-No DTS-level drive-strength adjustments appear necessary for the Rock5B+ under typical board-level routing conditions.
+This rising-edge capture confirms that the RK3588 UART TX driver is well-controlled and does not exhibit significant overshoot or ringing, even when examined at the highest time resolution supported by the scope.

+---

+## Summary Notes

+- Typical **rise and fall times** are in the **~10–12 ns** range at 3.3 V.
+- Overshoot and preshoot are low and within expected limits for a short board-level trace.
+- The measurements represent the **actual RK3588 pad output**, not cable or USB-serial dongle distortion.
+- No DTS-level drive-strength tuning appears necessary for this board and routing at 1.5 Mbps.